Blog > Articles

 1. Discuss alternative birth control methods with your healthcare provider.
 Just because you experienced changes in your weight with one method doesn’t mean you will have the same response to a different method.
 As discussed above, some birth control options are more likely to result in weight gain than others and there is a lot of individual variation, so there may be other good options for you to consider that will not adversely affect your weight.

-FORM recognizes that many medications play a role in weight gain, with various birth controls being some of them.
-The Obesity Medicine Physicians at FORM use evidence based methods to create personalized programs based on any medical history or medication use.
+Form Health recognizes that many medications play a role in weight gain, with various birth controls being some of them.
+The Obesity Medicine Physicians at Form use evidence based methods to create personalized programs based on any medical history or medication use.
 Any medication or birth control will be assessed during the initial process to see if it may be contributing to any weight gain.

-Our Board Certified Doctors and Dietitians will work with you to build healthy habits and a weight loss plan that consists of nutrition, physical activity, mindset shifts, and if appropriate, FDA approved medicine.
-The tele-health program is done entirely though the FORM app, where patients have unlimited, frequent access to communication and messages with their paired Doctor and Dietitian.
+Our Board Certified Doctors and Registered Dietitians will work with you to build healthy habits and a weight loss plan that consists of behavioral support, nutrition, physical activity, and if appropriate, FDA approved medicine.
+The tele-health program is done entirely though the Form Health app, where patients have unlimited, frequent access to communication and messages with their paired Doctor and Registered Dietitian.
 Find out if you are eligible by taking our quiz now.

 Depo-Provera is a registered trademark of Pfizer Inc.